Visitors’ regulations and photography restrictions

 The following items must be left in the cloakroom before entering the museum:

-- walking sticks with unprotected tips (rubber tipped crutches and walking sticks are authorised for old and/or disabled visitors),
+- walking sticks with unprotected tips (rubber tipped crutches and walking sticks are authorized for old and/or disabled visitors),

 - umbrellas, except if they can folded and carried in a garment or bag and except when they are used by old or infirm people and have a rubber tip,

-- luggage and parcels whose total dimensions (length, width, depth) do not exceed 115 cm,
+- luggage and parcels whose total dimensions (length, width, depth) exceed 40 cm,

 - large non-transparent or non-fireproof plastic or paper bags,

 - reproductions or casts of artworks,